markusa4/dejavu/README.md

 Note that currently, dejavu requires to be *compiled with C++ version 14*.
 For a more thorough description, please refer to our [guide](https://automorphisms.org/quick_start/cpp_api/).

+By default, dejavu is compiled without assertions.
+We recommend activating assertions for debugging purposes (by adding the definition `DEJDEBUG`).
+Assertions do however slow the code considerably.

 ## Running the tests
 Using *cmake*, a test target can be produced by setting the following flag:
 ```text